Ways to bid

 There are many ways to ensure you can take part in an auction.
 Property auction bidding is simple and easy, so even if you aren’t available on the auction day, you don’t need to miss out on the property you are after.

 We recommend you attend our auctions in person, if you are able to do so.
 You need to register to bid when you arrive and will be given a bidding number.
 You must have two forms of original identification as well as a method of paying your deposit, which can be a banker’s draft (made payable to Bond Wolfe Auctions) or debit card.
 Deposits for ALL lots being sold on behalf of Birmingham City Council must be paid by banker’s draft.
 We do not accept cash, personal or business cheques.

 The remote bidding form can also be completed to request to bid by internet.
-It must be returned with your certified identification at least 48 hours prior to the auction.
+It must be returned with your 2 forms of identification at least 48 hours prior to the auction.
 This gives us time to set up your account and provide you with your secure log in details to bid.
 You will be able to see the previous bids and place your bid accordingly.
 Please note you must read the legal pack before we can create your online bidding account, please ensure you register with the same email address you provide to us for the system to identify you.
 If you don’t follow these important steps you won’t be able to bid.

 On your behalf

 On behalf of a company

 Properties offered via our online auction can be found within the properties page or by performing a property search.
 They will be indicated by an ‘online auction’ flag.
 You must create an account and register your interest.
 We will undertake an Anti-Money Laundering (AML) check and take your debit card details for payment of the deposit and administration fee.
 If you are unsuccessful, no payment will be taken.
 Once approved, you can bid for the property.

 (The AML check will leave a soft footprint on your credit report but it should not affect your credit rating).